pygfx/pygfx/docs/transparency.rst

 Method "opaque" (overwrites the value in the output texture):

 * "solid": alpha is ignored.
-* "solid_premul": the alpha is multipled with the color (making it darker).
+* "solid_premul": the alpha is multiplied with the color (making it darker).

 Method "composite" (per-fragment blending of the object's color and the color in the output texture):

 * "auto": classic alpha blending, with ``depth_write`` defaulting to True if ``.opacity==1``.
 * "blend": classic alpha blending using the over-operator.
 * "add": additive blending that adds the fragment color, multiplied by alpha.
-* "subtract": subtractuve blending that removes the fragment color.
+* "subtract": subtractive blending that removes the fragment color.
 * "multiply": multiplicative blending that multiplies the fragment color.

 Method "stochastic" (alpha represents the chance of a fragment being visible):